 He and his team have redone the interior of the structure that was once the service station's garage.
 They have transformed it into a fully equipped restaurant with a kitchen, beer taps, a central high-top table, a few indoor tables that seat about 20 people, and a bar that opens onto a much larger outdoor seating area.
 The outdoor portion of the beer garden will feature two bocce courts, string lights, trees, picnic tables and umbrellas.
 Continental Beer Garden will operate separately from Continental Pool Lounge.

-As of this writing, Large said they expect to open in early April.
+As of this writing, Large said they expect to open in May.
 Their exact hours are not yet set.